pramodk51/real-time-clock-with-alarm/README.md

-# Real-time-clock-i2c-PCF8563-Interfacing-with-TM4C123GH6PM-Microcontroller (mainRTC.c)

-# Clock with time and alarm setting (using SEVEN SEGMENT DISPLAY) see clock.c
+# Clock with time and alarm setting. (see clock.c)

+mainRTC.c - to read and print Date and Time.

 A clock using multiplexed seven-segment displays and I2C bus based RTC (pcf8563) interfaced with TM4C123 ARM microcontroller with alarm feature.
+Used 4 seven-segment dispalys.
+Push Buttons to update time and alarm setting.

+See Doc2.pdf for raw working project image.

 https://www.nxp.com/docs/en/data-sheet/PCF8563.pdf